yohanchatelain/fmriprep/docs/workflows.rst

 confounds per volume.

-Calculated confounds include the mean global signal, mean tissue class signal, tCompCor, aCompCor, Framewise Displacement, 6 motion parameters, DVARS, and, if the ``--use-aroma`` flag is enabled, the noise components identified by ICA-AROMA (those to be removed by the "aggressive" denoising strategy).
+Calculated confounds include the mean global signal, mean tissue class signal, tCompCor, aCompCor, Frame-wise Displacement, 6 motion parameters, DVARS, and, if the ``--use-aroma`` flag is enabled, the noise components identified by ICA-AROMA (those to be removed by the "aggressive" denoising strategy).